ComposableFi/composable/docs/docs/governance-&-token/use-cases.md

 - 60 Days <= x < 90 Days : receive 35% of redistributed revenue from stakers lower in the curve
 - 90 Days <= x : receive 50% of redistributed revenue from stakers lower in the curve -->

-## Picasso Kusama
-PICA serves as the native token of Picasso Kusama and plays a vital role on the parachain.
-It is extensively used as a gas token and governance token [powered by OpenGov](../governance-%26-token/opengov.md).
-Additionally, PICA is a requirement for infrastructure providers who operate oracles and collators on the network.

 ## Where is PICA available?

 The PICA token is available on: